Victor Davis Hanson: Trump is Greece’s best friend, Alexis Papachelas, Pavlos Papadopoulos | Kathimerini

 Needless to say, the Professor of Classics and Military History at California State University and Senior Fellow at Hoover Institution, Stanford University, is one of the rare breed of academics who support Trump.
 His favorable views on Trump force him to swim against the current.

-Is a Greek-Turkish military confrontation likely in your assesment?
+Is a Greek-Turkish military confrontation likely in your assessment?
 Why should the US be concerned about it?

 I don’t think so, at least in the immediate future, given the complexities of these Mediterranean relationships: Greece and Turkey are both NATO members warranting interest from the European powers; Greece is still enjoying fairly good relations with Russia, Turkey’s newfound “ally”; and Turkey is wary about estrangement from the US, given an unusual American interest in and support for Greece.
 The great concern of course is a big power rivalry or showdown should Turkey increase its aggression and draw in Russia.
 But I think Russia is too wise to stand off against the US and to side with an Islamist nation over its traditional orthodox friends.